 Divergence-convergence can only be evaluated when the price has either formed:

 - A higher high than the previous high

 - A lower low than the previous low

 The MACD and Awesome Oscillator (AO) are the best indicators to measure such a move.
 The RSI, the relative strength index, is another method.
 I myself prefer using the AO.

 A proper divergence is only present when the histograms indicating momentum have retraced back to the zero line.
 Two subsequent lows or highs where the histograms have not returned to the zero line are not proper divergences.
 These are sometimes called bad divergences.
-Often enough if a trader would zoom in 1 time frame a proper divergence would become noticeable there.
+Often enough if a trader would zoom in 1-time frame a proper divergence would become noticeable there.

 How to use regular divergence – convergence

-A regular bullish divergence occurs when price is making lower lows (LL), but the oscillator is making higher lows (HL).
-Usually this happens at the end of a down trend.
+A regular bullish divergence occurs when the price is making lower lows (LL), but the oscillator is making higher lows (HL).
+Usually, this happens at the end of a down trend.
 Price and momentum are expected to move in line with each other.
 If price makes a new low, but the oscillator fails to make such a new low itself, it is likely that the price will retrace or even reverse.